fish-shell/fish-shell/doc_src/FORMATTING.md

 While Doxygen has support for \\code..\\endcode blocks with enhanced markup and syntax colouring, it only understands the core Doxygen languages: C, C++, Objective C, Java, PHP, Python, Tcl and Fortran.
 To enhance Fish's syntax presentation, use the special \\fish..\\endfish blocks instead.

-Text placed in this block will be parsed by Doxygen using the included lexicon filter (see lexicon_filter.in) and a Doxygen input filter.
+Text placed in this block will be parsed by Doxygen using the included lexicon filter (see lexicon_filter.in) as a Doxygen input filter.
 The filter is built during make so that it can pick up information on builtins, functions and shell commands mentioned in completions and apply markup to keywords found inside the \\fish block.

 Basically, preformatted plain text inside the \\fish block is fed through the filter and is returned marked up so that Doxygen aliases can convert it back to a presentable form, according to the output document type.